Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/javascript.md

 ## No special fallbacks when JavaScript is disabled

-Bootstrap's plugins don't fall back particularly gracefully when JavaScript is disabled.
+Boosted's plugins don't fall back particularly gracefully when JavaScript is disabled.
 If you care about the user experience in this case, use [`<noscript>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) to explain the situation (and how to re-enable JavaScript) to your users, and/or add your own custom fallbacks.

 {% capture callout %}
 ##### Third-party libraries

-**Bootstrap does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
+**Boosted does not officially support third-party JavaScript libraries** like Prototype or jQuery UI.
 Despite `.noConflict` and namespaced events, there may be compatibility problems that you need to fix on your own.
 {% endcapture %}
 {% include callout.html content=callout type="warning" %}

 ## Util

-All Bootstrap's JavaScript files depend on `util.js` and it has to be included alongside the other JavaScript files.
-If you're using the compiled (or minified) `bootstrap.js`, there is no need to include this—it's already there.
+All Boosted's JavaScript files depend on `util.js` and it has to be included alongside the other JavaScript files.
+If you're using the compiled (or minified) `boosted.js`, there is no need to include this—it's already there.

 `util.js` includes utility functions and a basic helper for `transitionEnd` events as well as a CSS transition emulator.
 It's used by the other plugins to check for CSS transition support and to catch hanging transitions.